 Career Change?
 10 Job Options To Consider After Being in the Military

 Members of the armed forces can save money on a range of products and services related to education and child care.
 In some cases, you can even save on educational services for yourself:

 - Cultural Care Au Pair: The care company offers a $75 registration fee waiver and a $1,000 program fee discount to active-duty military members and veterans.

-- KinderCare Learning Centers: All eligible military personnel get fee assistance, reduced tuition rates and access to all centers nationwide.
+- KinderCare Learning Centers: All eligible military personnel get reduced tuition rates at 1,400 centers nationwide.

 - Tutor.com: Provided by the U.S. Department of Defense and Coast Guard Mutual Assistance, U.S. military and their eligible dependents receive free online tutoring and homework help.